We can upgrade your current Windows 7 or Windows 8 to Windows 10 Pro or Windows 10 Home TODAY for a very competitive price.

 Windows 7 is widely regarded as a more modern version of Windows XP.
 Fast, stable and with nothing that really needs fixing.
 In the past that has made the upgrade to Windows 10 a tough sell.
 However there are some very good reasons why you should give Microsoft’s latest version of Windows a chance regardless.

-It makes multitasking easier
+Windows 10 makes multitasking easier

 PC users have been running two or more apps side by side since Windows 1.0.
 But while Windows management has improved immeasurably since 1985, Windows 7 is still fairly simplistic in this regard.